GURL: Releases

 The film premiered at the New Zealand International Film Festival at ASB Waterfront Theatre on 26 July 2020.
-The film was also be available to watch online until 2 August.
+The film was also available to watch online until 2 August.
 The film was screened in the first weekend of August at Rialto Cinema Tauranga, Monterey Howick Cinemas in Auckland, Regent cinema in Dunedin, Len Lye Centre in New Plymouth and Roxy Cinema in Wellington.